 PC Gaming and PC hardware have a symbiotic relationship.
 I keep an eye on sponsored gamers, bloggers, streamers, etc. in India whenever they promote a product.
 While some do the usual marketing stuff like photos and using products on livestreams/events, some exaggerate and oversell their sponsor’s products in events and promotional launches.
 Some of the products don’t need such a marketing pitch.
 Some of them make people raise questions.

-There are some who do run gaming websites in India that do some good.
+Some do run gaming websites in India that do some good.
 I even congratulated one of them when he got an award for it.
 Once, I wished he was in a position to do more.
 But seeing how these things unfold here, it is best if he keeps doing what he usually does.
-Its unfortunate, but alas the Indian eSports scene is a gutter because of some people.
+It is unfortunate, but alas the Indian eSports scene is a gutter because of some people.

 Honourary mention- NT Balanarayan who ran his gaming website long before such garbage even started.
 Speaking of garbage…